kshankar/academic-shankar/content/authors/admin/_index.md

 - Visitors
 ---

+Shankar Karuppayah is a currently a Senior Researcher / Postdoc in the Telecooperation group since July 2019.
+Previously, he was (and still is) a Senior Lecturer at the National Advanced IPv6 Centre (NAv6), Universiti Sains Malaysia.

+He obtained his B.Sc (HONS) Computer Science from Universiti Sains Malaysia in 2009 and his M.Sc.
+Software Systems Engineering from King Mongkut's University of Technology North Bangkok (KMUTNB) in 2011.
+In 2016, Shankar Karuppayah obtained his PhD (Dr. rer. nat.) with his dissertation titled “Advanced Monitoring in P2P Botnets”.

+He is currently working actively on several cybersecurity projects and working groups, e.g., the National Research Center for Applied Cybersecurity (ATHENE), formerly known as Center for Research in Security and Privacy (CRISP).

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+# Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
+His research interests include
+# distributed robotics, mobile computing and programmable matter.
+He leads the Robotic Neurobiology group, which
+# develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
+# Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Sed neque elit, tristique placerat feugiat ac, facilisis
+# vitae arcu.
 Proin eget egestas augue.
 Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Duis dapibus diam vel metus
+# tempus vulputate.